nhitran1111/drug-sales-report/README.md

 The report is available for interaction at the link provided

+---

-## Results/Insight
+## 🏆 Results/Insights
 ### 1. Top/Bottom Analysis

 ![Overview](Images/Overview.png)

 - The profit margin stands at 81.92%, indicating outstanding profitability and strong financial performance.

-- Together, the top 5 drugs account for 2,432 out of 15,437 total transactions, representing approximately 15.8% of all sales activity.
+- The top 5 drugs account for 2,432 out of 15,437 total transactions, representing approximately 15.8% of all sales activity.
 Even though top 5 drugs have the highest transaction counts, their limited share of overall sales reflects a broad and balanced product portfolio

 - These five customers account for 3,693 out of 15,437 transactions, representing approximately 23.9% of total sales.
 Nearly 1 in 4 transactions come from just 5 customers, which suggests a strong dependency on a small portion of the customer base.